W4RH4WK/cpp-init/README.md

 My personal preference is [CMake](https://cmake.org/), but [Premake](https://premake.github.io/) is also a pretty common choice.
 There is a more advanced example available in [`example2`](example2/), featuring multiple CMake targets, tests, benchmarks, and dependencies.

-## Where can I find exercises for beginners?
+## Where can I find Exercises for Beginners?

 For this, I recommend [Advent of Code](https://adventofcode.com/events).
 It's an annual advent calendar where you find a programming exercises behind each day.
 The exercise is not specific to any programming language.
-You can pick exercises from previous years and look up solutions on GitHub if you get stuck.
+You can pick exercises from past years and look up solutions on GitHub if you get stuck.

-## Should I use AI assisted tooling?
+## Should I use AI Assisted Tooling?

 Of course you can have conversations with ChatGPT (or similar) about C++ related topics, just always be critical of the answers you get.
 However, AI assisted tooling should **not** be a part of your workflow at this point.
+Under no circumstances should AI be used to generate code for you.

-## Trouble Shooting
+## Troubleshooting

-- Try to solve the issue yourself first.
+- Try to solve the issue by yourself first.
   Use search engines and message boards in combination with logical thinking.
   Only after spending some time on the problem, you are pardoned to ask for help.

 - Provide detailed information:
     1. State what exactly you are trying to achieve.
        A clear definition is important to rule out an [XY problem](https://en.wikipedia.org/wiki/XY_problem).
-  2. State what you have done so far and describe your current state.
+    2. State what you have done so far and describe your current situation.
     3. Describe exactly which operation is causing you trouble.
        Provide information on what you are doing (e.g. which command you are running), what the error is (e.g. console output of the program), and what outcome you'd expect.
        Provide the **full** console output, not just the line you think contains the error.
     4. Shortly state which other approaches you have already tried.
     5. Add auxiliary information that you deem important, like which operating system and software versions you are using.

 If you are dealing with a C/C++ related issue:
 - Enable and fix warnings in your code (`-Wall -Wextra` at least on GCC / Clang)
-- Build and run your application with address sanitizer enabled
+- Build and run your application with address sanitizer enabled (`-fsanitize=address` on GCC / Clang)
 - Put together a minimum (not) working example — preferably on [Compiler Explorer](https://godbolt.org/)

 If you are having issues with an interactive application that requires various third-party dependencies: